-Collectors should automatically come to collect scrap tires once they see "tire credits" on the tire retailer's account.
-However, please contact TSS directly should you need a pick up or have questions.
+Collectors don't automatically come to collect scrap tires.
+Please contact TSS directly or your collector should you need a pickup or have questions.

 Retailers need to ensure the following to allow for easy and quick collection of scrap tires: